braindead1/ioBroker.firebase/README.md

 ## Requirements
 A working Firebase project is required to use this adapter.

-1. Create a new project on https://firebase.google.com
+1. Create a new project on https://firebase.google.com.
+2. Create a Web App.
+The created JSON has to be copied into the adapter configuration.
+It is important to put the keys of the JSON into quotation marks.
-2. Create a Cloud Firestore database
+3. Create a Cloud Firestore database.
-3. Create a service account
+4. Create a service account.
+The downloaded JSON has to be copied into the adapter configuration.

 ## Changelog